About the project

 The DCO application is being dealt with by the Planning Inspectorate, who will consider it on behalf of the Secretary of State.
 The council is not the body which determines the order.

 The Examination closed on 08 March 2021.
 There will now be a period of three months for the Examining Authority to write its report and make a recommendation to the Secretary of State.
 The Secretary of State will then have three months in which to make a decision.

 Aquind’s argument is that by linking the British and French electric power grids it will make energy markets more efficient, improve security of supply and enable greater flexibility as power grids evolve to adapt to different sources of renewable energy and changes in demand trends such as the development of electric vehicles.

 Portsmouth City Council’s role and the development consent process

-As stated above, the council is an important consultee in the consent process, and will appear at the independent examination – each local planning authority is able to make its views known on the proposal at the independent examination, as are individual residents.
-The council is also a property owner and is making a response from that point of view.
+As stated above, the council has been an important consultee in the consent process, and appeared at the independent examination.
+Each local planning authority was able to make its views known on the proposal at the independent examination, as were individual residents.
+The council is also a property owner and made a response from that point of view.

 To follow are some links to background information about the projects and its status:

 - Interconnector announced as nationally significant infrastructure project